This document summarizes all new features and bug fixes for version 5.8 as well as breaking changes when being upgraded from previous versions.

 To overcome this limitation as well as to give you more flexible scheduling options, we have added a new setting called "Metadata monitoring cron" in system setup.

 To ensure backward compatibility, we have kept the "Metadata monitoring interval" setting.
-When both settings have values, the "Metadata monitoring interval" setting will take precedence.
+When both settings have values, the "Metadata monitoring cron" setting will take precedence.

-To use the new "Metadata monitoring cron" setting, you must set a value for it and clear the "Metadata monitoring interval" setting.
+To use the old "Metadata monitoring interval" setting, you must set a value for it and clear the "Metadata monitoring cron" setting.